markjprice/apps-services-net8/docs/errata/improvements.md

 When I published in December 2023, HotChocolate was version 13.
 Since then, version 14 has been released with a breaking change that affects the code in my book.
 The `RegisterDbContext` method has been removed.
 If you choose to use version 14 or later, then you should switch to calling the `RegisterDbContextFactory` method instead.

+You will also need to register the Northwind data context with `builder.Services.AddDbContextFactory<NorthwindContext>();` instead of `builder.Services.AddNorthwindContext();`.
+If you don't then you will see the following error: `No service for type 'Microsoft.EntityFrameworkCore.IDbContextFactory1[Northwind.Models.NorthwindDb]' has been registered.`

 I will also add a note about migrating to future versions of HotChocolate with a reference to their documentation, for example: https://chillicream.com/docs/hotchocolate/v14/migrating/migrate-from-13-to-14

 # Page 648 - Exploring the Anchor Tag Helper